Goldman Sachs Inflation Fund Manager Performance Evaluation

 Current PriceHorizonTarget PriceOdds moving above the current price in 90 days

-Based on our quantitative model, the chance of GOLDMAN SACHS moving above the current price in 90 days from now is about 26.94 (This distribution for Goldman Sachs Inflation illustrates how likely GOLDMAN Mutual Fund is to reach various price levels over 90 days).
+Statistical modeling indicates that the probability of GOLDMAN SACHS moving above the current price in 90 days from now is about 85.43 .
+That leaves the short-horizon profile tilted toward better-than-current-price outcomes.
+(This fund distribution maps the range in which GOLDMAN Mutual Fund has been most likely to trade over the next 90 days).

-Assuming a 90-day horizon Goldman Sachs Inflation has a beta of -0.002.
-This usually indicates that as returns on the benchmark increase, returns on GOLDMAN SACHS tend to move in the opposite direction, though by a smaller magnitude.
-During a bear market, however, Goldman Sachs Inflation is likely to outperform the market.
+Assuming a 90-day horizon GOLDMAN SACHS has a beta of 0.024.
+This usually indicates as returns on the market go up, GOLDMAN SACHS's average returns are expected to increase less than the benchmark.
+However, during a bear market, the loss from holding Goldman Sachs Inflation is expected to be smaller as well.
 Additionally, Goldman Sachs Inflation has a negative alpha, implying that the risk taken by holding this instrument is not justified.
 The fund is significantly underperforming the Dow Jones Industrial.

 GOLDMAN SACHS Price Density